• Free shipping on all orders

 Learn more »

-Cats love to eat, but they are not designed to eat a wide variety of foods like humans or even dogs.
+Cats love to eat, but they are not designed to eat some of the foods that we as humans enjoy or eat on the regular.
 As obligate carnivores, felines are designed to eat animal protein as their primary source of nutrition.
 However, cats can eat some foods that are not made up of animal protein.
-Some cats enjoy chewing on carrots at snack time, while others like being treated to small pieces of bananas after a meal.

 So, you might wonder whether cats can and should eat wheat products.
-The short answer is yes, cats can eat some wheat.
-But when it comes to whether cats should eat wheat daily, the answer is a little more complicated.
+The short answer is yes, cats can eat some wheat, but they probably shouldn’t be offered too much of it since it isn’t very healthy or nourishing for them.
 This article has everything you should know about whether feeding wheat products to your cat is beneficial overall.

 hepper-cat-paw-divider